DADADESIGN-Berlin/BasicFeature/README.md

 //PRODUCTCARD.init(;

 ```
-For creation it is cool to be able turn on/off features at on place.
+For creation it is cool to be able to turn on/off features at on place.
-Having the DOM-access always on top makes it easy to adjust the code all over the projects.
+Having the DOM-access always on top makes it easy to adjust the code for other projects.